janclemenslab/das/docs/index.rst

 ================

 *DAS* — short for *Deep Audio Segmenter* — is a tool for annotating song in audio recordings.
-At the core of *DAS* is a deep neural network, implemented in Tensorflow.
+At the core of *DAS* is a PyTorch-backed deep neural network.
 The network takes single- and multi-channel audio as an input and returns the probability of finding a particular song type for each audio sample. *DAS* can be used with a graphical user interface for loading audio data, annotating song manually, training a